The book shows a slice of Mau Piailug’s life and a look into the culture that spawned his navigational prowess.

-In 1987, four years after his research began, Stephen D Thomas published his book The Last Navigator.
+In 1987, four years after his research began, Stephen D. Thomas published his book The Last Navigator.
 It made quite a splash by recording some of the life and traditional navigational skills of Mau Piailug a Satawal Islander.
 Satawal is a remote raised coral island in what is now the Federated States of Micronesia.
 No more than a speck in a vast surrounding ocean, it lies 320 miles west of Truk and 430 miles south-south west of Guam.
-Mau Piailug was in his mid-fifties at the time, he was his island’s youngest Palu or fully initiated navigator.
+Mau Piailug was in his mid-fifties at the time.
+He was his island’s youngest Palu or fully initiated navigator.
 In 1970 Piailug had led his crew on a nine-hundred-mile round-trip voyage from Satawal to Saipan in his twenty-seven-foot proa.
-In 1976 he had become a hero when he guided the Hokule’a from Maui to Tahiti, and in 1980 he had made the voyage a second time – all without the aid of charts, compass nor instruments.
+Then in 1976 he had become a hero when he guided the Hokule’a from Maui to Tahiti.
+By 1980 he had made the voyage a second time – all without the aid of charts, a compass or instruments.
 The Last Navigator shows a slice of this man’s life and a well-researched look into the culture that spawned such navigational prowess.

 Stephen D. Thomas spent about a year on Satawal and accompanied Piailug on several trips to neighboring islands.